wesleyem/th57/course-rules.md

 Max A/C: 14 (5 left patter, 5 right patter, 4 low work area)

+ > Note: Does not include aircraft refueling or aircraft entering the patterns to depart

 Avoid overflying Pace High School

 #### Layout & Entry